 Lower Stomach Cancer

-"We are seeing an increasing risk of this cancer in people born after 1950, and that coincides with the introduction of antibiotics," M. Constanza Camargo of the National Cancer Institute's (NCI) Division of Cancer Epidemiology and Genetics, who led the study, said in a statement.
+"We are seeing an increasing risk of this cancer in people born after 1950, and that coincides with the introduction of antibiotics," study leader M. Constanza Camargo of the National Cancer Institute's (NCI) Division of Cancer Epidemiology and Genetics, said in a statement.
 "The increase in noncardia gastric (lower stomach) cancer rates is more pronounced in females than males, and we know that females take more antibiotics than males."

-Kidney cancer incidences are still climbing by 1 percent each year.
-The ACS estimates a total of 73,820 new cases of kidney cancer in 2019, which is most likely due to rising rates of obesity.
+Kidney cancer incidences are still climbing each year.
+The ACS estimates a total of 73,750 new cases of kidney cancer in 2020, which is most likely due to rising rates of obesity.

-While breast cancer incidence rates have increased at a lower rate than some other types of cancer throughout the years, they've still consistently increased by 0.4 percent annually.
-And though this cancer disproportionally affects women—with the ACS estimating a total of 268,600 new cases of breast cancer in women for 2019—the cancer still occurs in men as well, with an estimated 2,670 new cases for men in 2019.
+While breast cancer incidence rates have increased at a lower rate than some other types of cancer throughout the years, they've still consistently increased by 0.3 percent annually.
+And though this cancer disproportionally affects women—with the ACS estimating a total of 276,480 new cases of breast cancer in women for 2020—the cancer still occurs in men as well, with an estimated 2,620 new cases for men in 2020.

-The good news is that due to increased awareness of symptoms and a wide-spread push for screenings, breast cancer mortality rates have not increased.
-In fact, according to the ACS, the mortality rate for breast cancer has declined by 1.8 percent per year from 2007 to 2016.
+The good news is that due to increased awareness of symptoms and a widespread push for screenings, breast cancer mortality rates have not increased.
+In fact, according to the ACS, the mortality rate for breast cancer has declined by 1.3 percent per year from 2013 to 2017.
 Actress Angelina Jolie's public decision to undergo a preventive mastectomy in 2013 led to a 64 percent increase of genetic breast cancer testing, according to a 2016 study in the British Medical Journal.
-And for more on breast cancer symptoms, check out the 17 Subtle Signs You May Have Breast Cancer.